OpenAssetStandards/safe-rpc/README.md

 ## ❓ FAQ

-**Why export is called `safe-rpc` instead of `fetch`?**

-Using the same name of `fetch` can be confusing since API is different but still it is a fetch so using closest possible alternative.
-You can however, import `{ fetch }` from `safe-rpc` which is auto polyfilled for Node.js and using native otherwise.

 **Why do HMAC if GCM already does authentication with GMAC?**
 GMAC is known to have some problems ([Authentication Failures in NIST version of GCM ](https://csrc.nist.gov/csrc/media/projects/block-cipher-techniques/documents/bcm/joux_comments.pdf), [Cycling Attacks on GCM, GHASH and Other Polynomial MACs and Hashes](https://eprint.iacr.org/2011/202.pdf)), and we don't want to take any chances.